crispinprojects/talkcalendar/README.md

 ## Installer

-A 64 bit prebuilt binary and bash script installer is available and has been released (as alpha).
+A 64 bit prebuilt binary and bash script installer is available and has been released.

-Extract the alpha release file and then run the bash script installer from the terminal as shown below and then follow the install instructions.
+Download and extract the release file (talkcalendar-release-055.tar.xz) and then run the bash script installer from the terminal as shown below and follow the install instructions.

 ```
 ./install-talkcalendar.sh